-This site is not supported by any establishment other than my own.
+This site may contain affiliated links.
 Please see my disclosure to satisfy your curiosity.

 I felt like Admiral Ackbar; ready for the battle against lifestyle inflation.
 I had a fleet of fellow rebellion ships, and there was a carefully crafted plan of attack.
-All I had to do, was show up, and crush the dark side of the force (lifestyle inflation).
+All I had to do, was show up, and crush the dark side of the force – lifestyle inflation.

-Only did I realize, too late, it was a trap.
+Only did I realize, too late.

 After all my training, I had fallen into the lifestyle inflation trap and let my spending increase.